ntustison/ANTsXMouseBrainMapping/Manuscript/discussion.md

 in several studies over the years, and which continue to be under active refinement.
 At its core, computationally efficient and quality template generation requires the use of precision pairwise image mapping functionality which, historically, is at the origins of the ANTsX ecosystem.
-And these mapping capabilities extend beyond template generation to the mapping of other image data (e.g., gene expression maps) to a selected template for providing further insight into the mouse brain.
+Moreover, these mapping capabilities extend beyond template generation to the mapping of other image data (e.g., gene expression maps) to a selected template for providing further insight into the mouse brain.

 With respect to the DevCCF, despite the significant expansion of available developmental age templates beyond what existed previously, there are still